 The new trains will be rigorously tested before they carry our customers.
-They'll also need facilities ready to keep them well-maintained and in good condition - that's why we're improving our depots at Cockfosters, Northfields and South Harrow.
+They'll also need facilities ready to keep them well-maintained and in good condition - that's why we're improving our train maintenance depots.
 This way we can always ensure that the trains work reliably, efficiently and provide the maximum comfort.

-At Cockfosters and Northfields depots we're building new facilities to maintain the trains, extra stabling track and cleaning facilities.
-At South Harrow we're also creating extra stabling track so that trains can be quickly brought into use when services start to run more frequently.
+At Cockfosters and Northfields depots we're building new facilities to maintain the trains with extra stabling track and cleaning facilities.
+At South Harrow we've also installed extra stabling track so that trains can be quickly brought into use when services start to run more frequently.

 The upgraded depots will feature 'green' roof designs for rainwater harvesting, and storage to provide 'grey' water for depot services and train washing.
 Large roof-mounted solar panel arrays will provide low voltage power supplies for heating and lighting in the depot complex.

-All the power feeding the stations and track along the Piccadilly line will be upgraded.
+The power system on the Piccadilly line will be upgraded.
 This will ensure that the new trains run as reliably and efficiently as possible when we start running more trains at the busiest times.